 - Rainbow Ribbon Jell-O

-- Assorted green vegetables, cut into bite-sized pieces (broccoli, zucchini, cucumber, sugar snap peas, snow peas, green peppers)
+- assorted green vegetables, cut into bite-sized pieces (such as broccoli, zucchini, cucumber, sugar snap peas, snow peas, green peppers)

 - Thread assorted green veggies onto wooden skewers, leaving enough room at the top to finish each with a shamrock-shaped pepper.